ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 1. P2P is disabled so that it can only sync data from L1.
 2. The L1 beacon URL is directed to the beacon proxy, where blobs expire quickly.

-You can observe that the validator node is unable to sync properly because it cannot retrieve expired blobs.
-The next steps are to set up an EthStorage node to store the expired blobs for the rollup.
+You can observe that the validator node is unable to sync properly with "derivation failed" error due to "failed to fetch blobs".

 Now, navigate to the parent directory in preparation for the next steps.